matteolavaggi/ml-brevo-for-elementor-pro/README.md

 ## [2.0.0] - 2025-06-22

 ### 🚀 MAJOR RELEASE - Dynamic Field Mapping

-This is a major release that transforms the plugin from supporting only 3 hardcoded fields to dynamically supporting **ALL** available Brevo contact attributes.

-### ✨ Added

 #### New Core Features
 - **Dynamic Field Discovery**: Automatically fetches all available contact attributes from Brevo API